Harshita444/EDA_python/README.md

 How much value do we put at risk by investing in a particular stock?
 How can we attempt to predict future stock behavior?

+Some visualization:
+Ploted the Closing Price  and histogram of return using seaborn lineplot.
+Seen a historical view of the closing price
+Ploted the total volume of stock being traded each day over the past 5 years Seen the visualizations for the closing price and the volume traded each day, let's go ahead and caculate the moving average for the stock.